AgileTestApp/agiletest-cli/docs/index.md

 For full CLI documentation, visit [AgileTest CLI Documentation](cli.md).

+### CI/CD Integration

+See [CI/CD Integration](ci-cd.md) for examples of how to integrate AgileTest CLI with popular CI/CD tools.

 ### Authentication

 To use the CLI, you need to [generate a pair of client ID and client secret from AgileTest](https://docs.devsamurai.com/agiletest/access-api-documentation).